Death of Ranko Panić: Immediate aftermath

 The following day, protesters led by Vladimir Đukanović held a remembrance walk carrying a banner honoring Panić's death and accused the mainstream media of sidelining the affair.
 Panić was buried at the Rajkovac Cemetery near Mladenovac on 19 August.
 The burial was attended by high ranking members of the Serbian Radical Party including Aleksandar Vučić.

 The Radicals obstructed the National Assembly on 2 September asking for information about the use of force at the protest on 29 July and Panić's death.
 This postponed the discussion on Serbia's Stabilization and Association Agreement.
 Radical MP Vjerica Radeta damned President Boris Tadić which was condemned by MPs Nada Kolundžija and Suzana Grubješić calling it an act of hate speech.
 Interior Minister Ivica Dačić announced that an 8-member team had been formed and was working on the reconstruction of Panić's beating.
 The autopsy findings were released the next day, and the Radicals stopped their blockade of the National Assembly, saying they would wait for an official report from Dačić's team.
 Before the report was completed, Dačić tried to put the blame on the medical staff responsible for Panić, and draw attention from the role of police brutality.
 On 16 September, 6 officers of the Ministry of Internal Affairs were suspended for misconduct.

 On 22 September, the 16-page report was completed, and included video evidence recorded from the Jugoeksport building released by TV Enter and RTS on 30 July.
-The report concluded that Panić was kicked in the stomach area by a Gendarmery officer after walking in parallel for several seconds and a possible verbal confrontation, and knocked over with a second kick as he tried to move away.
+The report concluded that Panić was kicked in the stomach area by a Gendarmerie officer after walking in parallel for several seconds and a possible verbal confrontation, and knocked over with a second kick as he tried to move away.
 Tomislav Nikolić called the report unacceptable, saying its conclusion that the Serbian Radical Party provided insufficient security equated the role of the Radicals and extremist groups attending the meeting including several football hooligan groups and the 1389 Movement.